 Why instant updates

-Content changes can vary a lot, from a quick address update after an office move, to publishing a new article.
+Content changes can vary a lot, from a quick address update after an office move, to adding affiliate links to a post, to publishing a new article.
 Sometimes a content update involves creating new pages or adding new modules to a page, although this kind of functionality really depends on the type of CMS you choose.

 Being able to log in and change content yourself means that you can ensure your website is always up-to-date.
 For example, if you have an event coming up and you only just realized one of the event details on your website is incorrect, you can easily go in and make a last-minute edit.
 Having to wait on a developer, on the other hand, would be useless in this scenario.